A beginners guide to using Vite React

 Introduction

-In this blog, we’ll guide you through setting up a React project with Vite, explore the project’s structure, and show you how to work with assets and deploy your app.
-By the end, you’ll see how Vite can improve your React development experience.
+In this blog, we’ll guide you through setting up a React project with Vite and explore how it simplifies and enhances the development experience.

 What is Vite?